web-auth/webauthn-framework/doc/library/PublicKeyCredentialRequest.md

 ## Allowed Credentials

 The user trying to authenticate must have registered at least one device.
-For this user, you have to get all `U2FAuthentication\Fido2\PublicKeyCredentialDescriptor` associated to his account.
+For this user, you have to get all `Webauthn\PublicKeyCredentialDescriptor` associated to his account.

 ## User Verification